jassem1988/AWS-set-up/README.md

 4. The volume's state will be now Available so we right click and attach the instance

 <img width="530" alt="image" src="https://github.com/user-attachments/assets/a0d852c2-5d81-4225-aed9-e434d81b6d61" />

+>Usually a new EBS volume will be created for the instance you made.